The biographies of our 2020 distinguished symposium speakers appear below in alphabetical order. We invite you to learn more about them.

 Globally Recognized Engineer and Author

 A professor in the department of Civil, Environmental and Natural Resources Engineering at Lulea Technical University in Sweden, Nadhir Al-Ansari specializes in water resources and the environment.
-Al-Ansair has served in several academic administrative posts, as dean and department head.
+Al-Ansari has served in several academic administrative posts, as dean and department head.
 He is also a prolific author, having published more than 620 articles in international and national journals, chapters in books, and 18 books and special issues.
-He executed more than 30 major research projects in Iraq, Jordan, and the U.K. Al-Ansair has been honored with several scientific and educational awards, among them recognition as one of the top five scientists in Cultural Relations from the British Council on its 70th anniversary.
+He executed more than 30 major research projects in Iraq, Jordan, and the U.K. Al-Ansari has been honored with several scientific and educational awards, among them recognition as one of the top five scientists in Cultural Relations from the British Council on its 70th anniversary.

 Author and Journalist

 Randy Brown embedded with his former Iowa Army National Guard unit as a civilian journalist in Afghanistan from May through June 2011.
 A 20-year veteran with one overseas deployment, he subsequently authored the poetry collection, Welcome to FOB Haiku: War Poems from Inside the Wire.
 Before beginning his freelance writing and editing business in 2002, Brown was the editor of national trade and consumer “how-to” magazines, as well as of community and metro newspapers.
 His war poetry and nonfiction have appeared widely online and in print, including the forthcoming True War Stories anthology from Z2 Comics.
 Brown co-edited the 2019 anthology, Why We Write: Craft Essays on Writing War, a project published in partnership with the non-profit Military Writers Guild.